UBC-InfoVis/447-materials/programming-assignments/skeletons/p0/assignment.md

 * Point marks
     * The point marks must have class name "point"
     * The point marks must be circles of radius 8px and they must use fill opacity to indicate overlapping marks.
+    * The point marks in each row must be vertically aligned with their respective trial and accuracy labels.
     * You may choose the fill colour.
 * Summary statistics
     * To the right of each trial, there should be a text label annotation with the average accuracy of that trial, rounded to two decimal places.